-(12) $$VP \rightarrow V'$$

-(13) $V' \rightarrow V NP$
+- (13) $VP \rightarrow V'$ - (14) $V' \rightarrow V DP$

 The main example of a spot to the left of the head that we've seen is the subject of a sentence.
-These can be full phrases, so they are a whole NP.
-Another example that we'll get to later is a possessor, which also seems to be a full phrase, and is arguably in this spot to the left of the N dog.
-(This is an approximation, but it's close enough.)
+These can be full phrases, so they are a whole DP.
+Another example that we'll get to later is a possessor, which also seems to be a full phrase, and is arguably in this spot to the left of the D 's.

-- (14) [The person from the pet store] appeared in my driveway. - (15) [The person from the pet store]'s dog
+- (15) [The person from the pet store] appeared in my driveway. - (16) [The person from the pet store]'s dog

 There are plenty of examples of the phrasal spot to the right of a head.
-The object of a verb, the object of a preposition, a TP to the right of C. That position, to the right of the head in English (and maybe more accurately, a sister to the head) is called the "complement."
+The object of a verb, the object of a preposition, a TP to the right of C. That position, to the right of the head in English (and maybe more accurately, a sibling to the head) is called the "complement."
 So YP in those diagrams above is a specifier, ZP is a complement.

-Structurally, even apart from the word order, a specifier is distinguishable from a complement because one is a sister to the head, and one is the either the sister to X' or alternatively it is a daughter of XP.
+Structurally, even apart from the word order, a specifier is distinguishable from a complement because one is a sibling to the head, and one is the either the sibling to X' or alternatively it is a child of XP.
 So we can refer to the complement and the specifier independently.
-There might be some constituency tests that might be able to identify the X' level, although that is not clear, it's kind of mostly based on a need to be able to distinguish them.

 There is a lot of complexity and nuance here, and the full exposition of X' theory and concerns about it will take some time to work through.
-However, the main thing I want to point out here is that there is a single position called a "specifier" that is a YP (that is, a phrase of some type) that is sister to X' and daughter to XP.
+However, the main thing I want to point out here is that there is a single position called a "specifier" that is a YP (that is, a phrase of some type) that is sibling to X' and child of XP.